hiqueCa/TicTacToe-Challenge/README.md

 - **Implemented MVPs:**
   - [x] Refactoring of the main code as to make it more extensible, reusable, readable and mantainable;
   - [x] Test coverage of already existent and new functionalities of over 80% (~83%);
-  - [x] Implementation of a data and input validation layer as to guarantee proper game experience flow with no unexpected crashes or side-effects;
+  - [x] Implementation of a data and input validation layer as to guarantee proper game experience flow with no unexpected crashes or side-effects (`Validator`);
   - [x] Proper entities separations between classes and modules;
   - [x] Proper usage of the Ruby main API along with some of its gems;
 - **Implemented extras**: